Linguard/MCCE4-Alpha/README.md

 __🛠️ Install Now:__ [Installation](https://gunnerlab.github.io/mcce4_tutorial/docs/installation/)
 #### TL;DR (Installation):
-  1. Clone this repo:
+  1. Clone this repo, then cd into it:
   ```
    git clone https://github.com/GunnerLab/MCCE4-Alpha.git; cd MCCE4-Alpha
   ```

-  2. Run:
+  2. Check if you have pre-requisites such as `conda` and `apptainer`.
+If not. a TODO list with instructions is displayed.
+Run:
   ```
    sh ./MCCE_bin/check_environment.sh
   ```

-  3. If no "TODOs" to do, then run:
+  3. If no "TODOs" to do, then run this script to download NGPB's image file and create a conda environment for MCCE4:
   ```
    sh ./MCCE_bin/quick_install.sh
   ```